jainpranav1/multi-plane-pepper-s-ghost-viewer/README.md

 This repository contains code to conduct experiments with the Multi-Plane Pepper's Ghost Viewer (MPGV).
 The MPGV is essentially multiple Pepper's ghost viewers in series.

 Three experiments are conducted.
 The first experiment focuses on displaying a small city by having several buildings displayed by each plane.
 The second experiment focuses on displaying different colors on each plane and observing the mixing of colors.
-The last experiment focused on moving an image between planes.
+The third experiment focused on moving an image between planes.
+The fourth experiment focuses on displaying a barn by having the red, green, and blue values seperated between planes.

 # How to Run